RUPESH1774/OSUMARE/README.md

 # Task API#

 ## How to Run
-npm install &
+npm install express & npm install after that node ./server.js
-npm start